Slynyr/ESP32-Walkie-Talkie-/README.md

 # ESP32 Walkie-Talkie
-All firmware, documentation, and resources are available in the following repo.
+All firmware, documentation, and resources are available in the following repository.
 The ESP32 Walkie-Talkies make use of UDP over wifi in order to transmit audio.
 They function and operate just like every other Walkie-Talkie but with the benefits of a digital connection rather than an analog one.
-+++ idk

 ## Features
 * Oled display